New York City Attractions

 In addition, do not forget to take in the beauty of:

-The Brooklyn Botanical Garden – Founded in 1910 and located in Prospect Park neighborhoods, the 52-acre garden includes a number of specialty "gardens within the Garden," plant collections, and the Steinhardt Conservatory, which houses the C.V.
+The Brooklyn Botanical Garden –Founded in 1910 and located in Prospect Park neighborhood, the 52-acre garden includes a number of specialty "gardens within the Garden," plant collections, and the Steinhardt Conservatory, which houses the C.V.
 Starr Bonsai Museum, three climate-themed plant pavilions, a white cast-iron and glass aquatic plant house, and an art gallery.